matrix-org/matrix.org/content/ecosystem/clients/neoment.md

 [extra.packages]
 +++

-Neoment is a Matrix protocol client implementation for Neovim that allows you to chat, and stay connected without leaving your editor.
+A Matrix client for Neovim, bringing chat functionality directly into your editor.